-OPHELIA Benson, co-author of Why Truth Matters and The Dictionary of Fashionable Nonsense, associate editor of The Philosophers’ Magazine, is perhaps best known for the website Butterflies and Wheels, where since 2003 she has taken delight in verbally scourging, flaying, and generally humiliating any relativist or religionist unfortunate enough to catch her eye.
-Thousands of devoted readers log on every day to Notes and Comments to watch her dispatch her latest deserving victim with her trademark combination of humour, erudition, and cool, clear reason.
+OPHELIA Benson, columnist for Free Inquiry and the Freethinker, as well as co-author of The Dictionary of Fashionable Nonsense, Why Truth Matters, and Does God Hate Women? is perhaps best known for the website Butterflies and Wheels, where since 2003 she has taken delight in verbally scourging, flaying, and generally humiliating any relativist or religionist unfortunate enough to catch her eye.
+Thousands of devoted readers log on every day to watch her dispatch her latest deserving victim with her trademark combination of humour, erudition, and cool, clear reason.

 Although Ophelia is located about 6,000 miles away from Freethinker HQ, we contrived through the miracle of electronic communications to ask her a few questions, which she graciously answered.
 Here is the result of our exchange:

 The Freethinker: B&W’s tagline is “Fighting fashionable nonsense”, a reference to the anti-science, relativist thinking prevalent in academia and a certain section of the left.
 But half the website – and more than half of the blog – is concerned with the idiocies and contradictions of organised religion.
 Is this a deliberate shift of focus?
 Or are the two targets closely related?